On non-Hermitian positive (semi)definite linear algebraic systems arising from dissipative Hamiltonian DAEs: Numerical experiments

 \subsection{Stokes equation (Case 2)}

-We consider the incompressible Stokes equation as in Example~\ref{ex:stokes}, and generate linear algebraic systems using the $Q1-Q1$ finite element approximation of the (unsteady) channel domain problem in IFISS.
-The systems are of the form
+We consider the incompressible Stokes equation as in Example~\ref{ex:stokes}, and generate linear algebraic systems using the $Q1-Q1$ finite element approximation of the (unsteady) channel domain problem in IFISS~\cite{ifiss}.
+The system matrices are of the form $A=H+S$ with